nirajkvinit/python-programming-exercises-1/README.md

-Exercises can be found in: http://www.practicepython.org/
+Exercises can be found at: http://www.practicepython.org/